hokuya/maro/README.md

-# Auto-install-DirectAdmin-with-one-command
+## Install DirectAdmin
 ---
 A tool auto install DirectAdmin with one command

 ## HOW TO USE:
 ### 1. Download bash script

-`curl -o auto_install.bash https://raw.githubusercontent.com/oktaviran/Auto-install-DirectAdmin-with-one-command/master/auto_install.bash`
+`curl -o auto_install.bash https://raw.githubusercontent.com/hokuya/maro/master/install.bash`

 ### 2. Run command
 + If you want to install DirectAdmin on public (external) IP: